fenago/pytest-quick-start-guide/testing-with-pytest/Lab_4.md

 Reusing common fixtures is such a good idea that the pytest developers included some commonly needed fixtures with pytest.
-You’ve already seen tmpdir and tmpdir_factory in use by the Tasks project in Changing Scope for Tasks Project Fixtures, on page 61.
-You’ll take a look at them in more detail in this lab.
+You’ve already seen tmpdir and tmpdir_factory in use by the Tasks project in Changing Scope for Tasks Project Fixtures You’ll take a look at them in more detail in this lab.

 The builtin fixtures that come prepackaged with pytest can help you do some pretty useful things in your tests easily and consistently.
 For example, in